Lesterpaintstheworld/aider_lyra/website/docs/llms/other.md

 # Other LLMs

-aider_nova uses the [litellm](https://docs.litellm.ai/docs/providers) package
+aider_lyra uses the [litellm](https://docs.litellm.ai/docs/providers) package
 to connect to hundreds of other models.
-You can use `aider_nova --model <model-name>` to use any supported model.
+You can use `aider_lyra --model <model-name>` to use any supported model.

-To explore the list of supported models you can run `aider_nova --models <model-name>` with a partial model name.
+To explore the list of supported models you can run `aider_lyra --models <model-name>` with a partial model name.
-If the supplied name is not an exact match for a known model, aider_nova will return a list of possible matching models.
+If the supplied name is not an exact match for a known model, aider_lyra will return a list of possible matching models.
 For example:

 ```
-$ aider_nova --models turbo
+$ aider_lyra --models turbo

-aider_nova v0.29.3-dev
+aider_lyra v0.29.3-dev
 Models which match "turbo":
 - gpt-4-turbo-preview (openai/gpt-4-turbo-preview)
 - gpt-4-turbo (openai/gpt-4-turbo)